 What are sinuses?

 The sinuses are hollow spaces in the skull that are lined with mucosal tissue.
 This specialized tissue moves mucus and impurities from the sinuses into the nose and throat.
-Tiny passages, osteomeatal complexes, connect the sinuses with the inside of the nose.
+Tiny passages known as osteomeatal complexes, connect the sinuses with the inside of the nose.
 The sinuses are shown below:

 What is acute sinusitis?